sdsc/math-roll/README.md

 - <a href="http://computation.llnl.gov/casc/sundials/main.html" target="_blank">sundials</a>  solves nonlinear and diffential equations
 - <a href="http://www.sprng.org" target="_blank">SPRNG</a> is a scalable package for parallel pseudo random number generation which will be easy to use on a variety of architectures, especially in large-scale parallel Monte Carlo applications.
 - <a href="http://crd-legacy.lbl.gov/~xiaoye/SuperLU/" target="_blank">SuperLU</a> is a general purpose library for the direct solution of large, sparse, nonsymmetric systems of linear equations on high performance machines.
-- <a href="http://trilinos.sandia.gov/citing.html" target="_blank">Trilinos</a> is an effort to develop algorithms and enabling technologies within an object-oriented software framework for the solution of large-scale, complex multi-physics engineering and scientific problems.

 ## Requirements